 At a more elemental level, the value of programmers to legal business today has never been higher.
-Sure you may have 10, 20, or even 30 or more years experience in practice.
-But if you’ve just started a new law firm and given no thought to having a good website, SEO, or social media?
+Sure a lawyer may have 10, 20, or even 30 or more years experience in practice.
+But if someone has just started a new law firm and given no thought to having a good website, SEO, or social media?
 Don’t expect many cold calls in today’s age where a front page ranking is vital.

-Similarly, if you’re looking to drum up new business in an existing firm?
-You may get it by making calls and doing the rounds on the cocktail circuit – but you will get it with a strong content plan and online marketing campaign.
+Similarly, if someone was looking to drum up new business in an existing firm?
+Someone could get it by making calls and doing the rounds on the cocktail circuit – but they would get it with a strong content plan and online marketing campaign.

 Future partnerships between programming and the legal industry will see the global tech industry’s estimated $5 trillion value in 2019 mutual benefit growth in the global legal services market.
 A market projected to be worth $1 trillion by 2021, and set to grow strong beyond it.

 But day to day, for programmers the same skill set they have in innovation can also create risks.
 Sometimes – thanks in no small part to a good lawyer(s) – damage can be undone before it becomes fatal.
 Yet even so, a good lawyer will always approach their work by the old adage ‘measure twice, and cut once’.

 Programmers that have a great new business or product in-hand could find major headaches are avoided by consulting with a lawyer before officially kicking off.
 Also by consulting once more before a major new step is taken.
 Like opening up a new location in another state, or beginning to offer their product to an overseas audience.